Biographical film: Film representations

 In rare cases, sometimes called auto biopics, the subject of the film plays themself.
 Examples include Jackie Robinson in The Jackie Robinson Story (1950), Muhammad Ali in The Greatest (1977), Audie Murphy in To Hell and Back (1955), Patty Duke in Call Me Anna (1990), Bob Mathias in The Bob Mathias Story (1954), Arlo Guthrie in Alice's Restaurant (1969), Fantasia in Life Is Not a Fairytale (2006), and Howard Stern in Private Parts (1997).

-In 2018, the musical biopic Bohemian Rhapsody, based on the life of Queen singer Freddie Mercury, became the highest-grossing biopic in history.
+In 2018, the musical biopic Bohemian Rhapsody, based on the life of Queen singer Freddie Mercury, became the highest-grossing biopic in history at the time.
+In 2023, it was surpassed by Oppenheimer, based on the life of J. Robert Oppenheimer and the creation of the atomic bomb in World War II.
+At the far end of the Covid pandemia, Baz Luhrmann's 2022 release Elvis, grossed almost $300m over its 2022-2023 run at cinemas worldwide.
+According to an article from Billboard magazine dated 5/12/2025, it became the second most successful music biopic in the history of cinema, after the aforementioned Bohemian Rhapsody.